*This post may contain affiliate links for which I earn commissions.*

 Why is the page layout so important?
 For the compelling reason that it either makes you just wanna skimp over the page in a second, or it’s appealing enough to grab your attention and draw you into the page to look at the details.

 After spending time scrapping a layout, you probably won’t wish to have your family or friends just glance over your pages quickly.
 You’ll want to them stay on a page just a bit longer, to study it a little, and to soak up the page!

-There’s many design ideas but I’ll like to elaborate on a few that you can try out on your next scrapbook page.
-Read through the tips below and see how they can work for your baby layout, heritage layout or other layouts.
+There are many design ideas but I’ll like to elaborate on a few that you can try out on your next scrapbook page.
+Read through the tips below and see how they can work for your baby layout, heritage layout, or other layouts.